NikolausDemmel/rootba/docs/BatchEvaluationTutorial.md

 ## Introduction

-In this tutorial we run and evaluate experiments for 10 exemplar sequences from the BAL dataset.
+In this tutorial we run and evaluate experiments for 10 exemplary sequences from the BAL dataset.
 This is divided into 4 steps: 1) generating config files, 2) getting the data, 3) running bundle adjustment, 4) generating result tables and plots.
 In the end, we